AI Video Aspect Crop Wrong on Export

 1. Generated at one aspect, delivering to another

-How to spot it: Source aspect ratio is different from delivery aspect ratio.
+How to spot it: source aspect ratio differs from delivery aspect ratio.

 2. Tool’s vertical mode produces lower quality

-How to spot it: Generate the same prompt in both ratios.
-If vertical looks visibly softer, the tool’s vertical mode is undercooked.
+How to spot it: generate the same prompt in both ratios.
+If vertical looks visibly softer, the tool’s vertical mode is the limiter, not your crop.

 3. Center-crop assumption when subject is off-center